I was terrified of cooking. Period.

 I was cooking for myself out of necessity, but I was learning something much larger: that the best food doesn’t have to be complicated or expensive.
 It just has to be intentional.
 It has to taste like someone cared.

 I’m telling you this because if you’re scared of cooking, I get it.
 Truly.
 I’ve been exactly where you are.
 And I want you to know that the way forward isn’t about becoming some accomplished chef.
-It’s about learning to read recipes like a story.
+It’s about reading recipes like a story.
 It’s about finding flavors that call to you.
 It’s about knowing that someone else has already tested that recipe and can tell you if it’s worth your time and money.

 That’s why Fork in the Road Test exists.
 I test recipes so you don’t have to wonder.
 I read them the way I’ve learned to read them — for flavor, for impact, for that “wow” moment.
 I tell you what actually happened.
 And I’m here as a friend who remembers being terrified of her own kitchen, helping you find your way through.